jmfradkin/Metis-Project-2-Linear-Regression/README.md

 2) `web_scraping.ipynb` shows the process of scraping movie data from the 3 websites
 3) `model_testing.ipynb` shows the process of evaluating linear regression models and plotting feature relationships

 The project **blog post** can be found [here](https://jamiefradkin.wordpress.com/2016/01/30/metis-project-2-predicting-box-office-performance/).
+The project presentation can be found [here] (http://www.slideshare.net/JamieFradkin/luther-presentation-60778881).